 The Pool's policies limit the maximum amount that can be invested in various securities.
-At 2018 and 2017 year-end the Pool was in compliance.
-The Pool's actual composition, as of December 31, 2018 and 2017, is as follows (in thousands):
+At 2019 and 2018 year-end the Pool was in compliance with these policies.
+The Pool's actual composition, as of December 31, 2019 and 2018, is as follows (in thousands):